fletchjp/MERG-Arduino-Software/CBUS_CODES.md

 I have made changes to CAN1602BUT and CANTOTEM reflecting changes suggested by Sven Rosvall to CANmINnOUT.

+I have also corrected the error in each of the lack of a return value from sendEvent.

 ### 26th May

 I have corrected two errors in the event generation code in CAN1602BUT and CANTOTEM which came from the CANmINnOUT code I used as a basis.
 I had not noticed them as I had not run these cases.